 Modern gaming is not just a popular hobby but a lifestyle choice and a lucrative competitive sport with a huge fan following to boot.
 Inevitably, the technology and design of games and gear undergo constant revision.
 For instance, one of the latest design fads is gaming mice with holes, commonly referred to as honeycomb mice.

-- Why Do Gaming Mice Have Holes?
+Why Do They Have Holes?

 Some gaming mice have holes in them to make them lighter.
 Many gamers prefer lightweight ones, finding them quicker to move and less tiring over long gaming sessions.
 For many people, they are simply an aesthetic preference.